-Richard Phillips and Lindsay Lohan that showed at White Cube in London in 2011.
+Richard Phillips has always been interested in celebrity culture and the politics of personal branding.
+In recent years, he’s earned a degree of notoriety for Most Wanted, his series of celebrity portraits featuring the likes of Taylor Swift and Lindsay Lohan that showed at White Cube in London in 2011.
 He’s also raised eyebrows in the art world for his frequent and high-profile collaborations with luxury brands.
 After making clutches for Jimmy Choo and makeup for MAC Cosmetics, he’s now turned his attention to - ta-da! - boxer shorts.
 He created two limited edition boxers in silk twill for the underwear brand The Eighth using prints based on his pieces Weed II and Engine.
 On a recent afternoon at Mathew Gallery in the Lower East Side, where he was installing his first solo show in three years, Phillips explained why his boxer shorts are worth $175.

 First of all, boxers or briefs?